 Wellness clinics are a great opportunity for members of our community to take advantage of low-cost wellness and preventive services.
-Wellness clinics are offered at both the Leeu Naylor Medical Building and the Brooks Spay/Neuter Clinic.
+Wellness clinics are offered at the Leeu Naylor Medical Building.
 SAhumane.org/wellnessclinic

 Humane Education

 Bringing Humane Education into the community is one of our top priorities.
 During the school year, we take our educational programs to area schools, libraries, and community centers.
 We also offer educational tours throughout the year and Camp Humane during the spring and summer.
 SAhumane.com/education